-The OPTN conducts an annual analysis on at least one organ group as part of continuous quality efforts.
-During a gap analysis focused on lung allocation, several areas for clarification were identified.
-This proposal focuses on the most urgent changes that can improve API integration and fit in with the implementation of previously approved LAS updates.
-The changes in this proposal were prioritized for implementation in conjunction with the changes to the LAS that were approved at the December 2020 Board meeting because of the efficiencies that can be gained by implementing the changes at the same time.
+The OPTN conducts an annual assessment on at least one organ group as part of continuous quality improvement efforts.
+During an assessment focused on lung allocation, several areas for clarification were identified.
+This proposal focuses on the most urgent changes that can improve API integration (allowing seamless data uploads) and fit in with the implementation of previously approved LAS updates.
+These proposed changes were put out for a special public comment because, if approved, all needed LAS changes will be able to be programmed in conjunction with the changes to the LAS that were approved at the December 2020 Board meeting.
 Other areas for improved alignment were identified and assigned different priorities.
-For instance, some changes will be addressed as part of an upcoming proposal for continuous distribution.
+For instance, some changes will be addressed as part of an upcoming proposal for continuous distribution of lungs.

-The changes are related to the way the LAS is calculated for certain candidates.
+The proposed changes are related to the way the LAS is calculated for certain candidates.
 The LAS is a model based on significant variables that are predictive of a candidate's expected 1-year waitlist survival and expected 1-year post-transplant survival.
 It is used in lung allocation to rank candidates.
 A higher expected waitlist mortality and lower expected post-transplant mortality corresponds to a higher LAS.
 Coefficients are used in the calculation of LAS to weigh the relevant variables and are based on analysis of transplant candidates and recipients performed by the Scientific Registry of Transplant Recipients (SRTR).
 Coefficients are assigned based on variables such as laboratory values, diagnosis group, specific diagnosis, or a combination of values and diagnosis.2